 As it is open access land, you are not restricted to the footpaths, however it is good to stay on recognised routes to not only to protect wildlife and prevent unnecessary erosion but also for the ease of footing.
 From the car park, go through the small gate next to the information sign to follow the fence on your left side.
 The ground drops away from you on the right as you head towards Clubman’s Down.

-Clubman’s down is named after a group of men who rose up during the civil war.
+Clubman’s Down is named after a group of men who rose up during the civil war.
 They were on no one’s side other than their own.
-They were angry due to the destruction of crops and property, and the loss of livestock, caused by both the Parliamentarians and the Royalists passing through their land and taking advantage.
+They were angry due to the destruction of crops and property, and the loss of livestock, caused by both the Parliamentarians and the Royalists passing through their land and taking advantage with little respect.
 They even had their own slogan:

 “If you offer to plunder